en

 After the successful authentication, you will have access to create, remove, and manage user environments.

-Note 1: Authentication is valid for a limited time window, which may in the order of a few hours.
+Note 1: Authentication is valid for one hour window by default.
 Past this time limit, you will need to re-authenticate to continue using the recipe.

 Note 2: Assume you have successfully authenticated, and you attempt to re-authenticate within the time window that your former authentication is valid.
 You can re-authenticate multiple times, and your latest successful authentication will reset the authentication time window counter.